tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>1 credit per API call.</h4>

-<p>Lists all accounts associated with a customer.
-Only active accounts are visible.</p>
+Lists all accounts associated with a customer.
+Only active accounts are visible.

 ### Example